Jerome-openclassroom/Weather-Agent-Workflows/README.md

 This repository illustrates the difference between two approaches to agent design in n8n:

-- **AI Agent Node** → flexible but can be unstable and non-deterministic in extreme use case, but suitable for a very large majority of office tasks.
+- **AI Agent Node → flexible and well-suited for most office automation tasks (including advanced use cases), but can be unstable and non-deterministic in extreme scenarios.
-- **Assistant with Code Interpreter** → deterministic, explainable, and better suited for tasks requiring reproducibility and precision (science for ex).
+- **Assistant with Code Interpreter → deterministic and explainable, better suited for scientific or reproducibility-critical workflows.

 Both are *agents by definition* (they combine memory, tools, and reasoning), even if only one is explicitly called an "Agent" in n8n.